 If the petitioner is found unfit to resume the practice of law, the petition shall be dismissed.
 If the petitioner is found fit to resume the practice of law, the Court may enter an order of reinstatement, provided the order may make reinstatement conditional upon the payment of all or part of the costs of the proceedings, upon the making of partial or complete restitution to parties harmed by the petitioner whose conduct led to the suspension or disbarment, or upon any of the conditions identified in L.R.
 705.1.h.
-If the petitioner has been suspended or disbarred for five (5) years or more, reinstatement may be conditioned upon the furnishing of proof of competency and learning in the law, which proof may include certification by the bar examiners of a state or other jurisdiction of the petitioner's successful completion of an examination for admission to practice subsequent to the date of suspension or disbarment.
+If the petitioner has been suspended, disbarred, or transferred to disability inactive status for five (5) years or more, reinstatement may be conditioned upon the furnishing of proof of competency and learning in the law, which proof may include certification by the bar examiners of a state or other jurisdiction of thepetitioner's successful completion of an examination for admission to practice subsequent to the date of suspension, disbarment, or transfer to disability inactive status.